i-net-software/JWebAssembly/README.md

 Required Java Version
 ----
-JWebAssembly requires Java SE 8 or higher.
+The JWebAssembly compiler requires Java SE 8 or higher.
 It is tested with Java SE 8 on [travis-ci.org](https://travis-ci.org/i-net-software/jwebassembly).

 ## Usage

 ### Exporting functions
-To export a Java function to make it accessible from JavaScript you need add the annotation de.inetsoftware.jwebassembly.api.annotation.Export.
+To export a Java function to make it accessible from JavaScript, you must add the annotation de.inetsoftware.jwebassembly.api.annotation.Export.

 ```java
 import de.inetsoftware.jwebassembly.api.annotation.Export;